-It should also be pointed out here that the dilemma for veterans in dealing with experiences of moral conflict is not unlike the experiences of other marginalized groups in society who may feel cut off, wronged, or misunderstood.
+It should also be pointed out here that the dilemma for veterans in dealing with experiences of moral conflict is not unlike the experiences of other marginalized groups in society who may feel cut off, wronged, or misunderstood (Menakem, 2017).
 Feminist scholar Kelly Oliver describes the phenomenon of moral recognition based on group solidarity, in which self-esteem and identity is based upon group characteristics that carry over to individuals (Oliver, 2001).
 Problems arise when the unique contributions of one’s group are not recognized or disrespected, resulting in “shame and rage… (leading) to a sense of social or psychic death” (Oliver, 2001, p.
 57.)
 The overtones of this statement as relating to the current unacceptable level of suicide among veterans is hard to overlook.
 Oliver goes on to prescribe co-creation of (new) identity as an antidote to such alienation.
 This is a significant statement, as co-creation can be seen as an act of moral imagination that results in something more than being forced into a binary choice between two undesirable polar opposites.
 This leads us to the next argument, for accomplishing this type of identity formation in social systems by re-thinking the way we enact processes of communication among groups, as re-imagined through an interdisciplinary perspective.

 As the military and veteran community moves in the direction of addressing ways to work with moral injury, it is already apparent that we cannot expect licensed clinical therapists to act as moral philosophers or clergy in helping veterans to make meaning of difficult or challenging experiences involving moral conflicts.
 The implications for mental health seem clear, and yet organizational, institutional, or clinical solutions seem ill-suited to addressing the sense of isolation experienced by many veterans.
 Appealing to authority figures or social institutions is likewise generally not seen as a viable option – especially when the perceived wrongs are viewed as at least partly the result of corrupt or indifferent leaders, or a misapplied or unfair system.
 One critical question in healing moral injury is how to rebuild trust when it has been broken?
 This has been a vexing problem for combat veterans throughout history, and we are now seeing it emerge as a consequence of the constant barrage of warring narratives and counternarratives in all of our communicative media (Buechner, Van Middendorp, & Spann, 2018).